Memory System

 - Task description is used as the search query

-- Embedding is generated for the query
+- An embedding is generated via the

 - Top matches are included in the task context as "Relevant Past Knowledge"